 113 unmarried women were surveyed by Dr. Pinnamaneni Siddhartha Institute of Medical Science and Research Foundation and they found that women who did regular yoga reported a reduction in menstrual pain and their ability to participate in daily activities increased.
 (6)

 Acupuncture is incredibly effective in helping to reduce period cramps.
 I’ve personally found relief in so many aspects of my life due to acupuncture and can attest to how life-changing it can be.

 It can seem scary to sit on a table with needles sticking in you because let’s be real that’s exactly what it is.
 But just like when you’re looking for a good therapist, it may take some time to find an acupuncturist you like.
 I tried 3 different clinics before I found an acupuncturist that I absolutely love.

 A few studies were conducted comparing menstrual symptom relief from acupuncture compared to medication and the results showed that acupuncture relieved menstruation symptoms better than medications.
 (7)

 Managing your stress is so important.
 Coming from a girl who is *highly stressed* a lot of the time, LISTEN.
 TO.
 ME.

-The risk of dysmenorrhoea was found to be 2x greater in women who reported high stress levels than those with low stress.
+The risk of primary dysmenorrhea was found to be 2x greater in women who reported high stress levels than those with low stress.
 (8)

 A few ways to manage your body’s stress throughout your cycle: